Matti Caspi: Music career

-As a child, Caspi developed an interest in music through his piano lessons.
-His first public appearance as a performer was at the age of 16, performing on Kol Yisrael's Teshu'ot Rishonot, a talent show directed at teenagers.
+As a child, Caspi developed an interest in music after listening to Shmuel Gogol play the harmonica.
+He begged his parents for piano lessons, which had to be approved by the kibbutz.
+His first public appearance was at the age of 16, performing on Kol Yisrael's Teshu'ot Rishonot, a talent show for teenagers.
 He recorded a song, "Leiẓan Kippurim", the following year.

-For his mandatory service in the Israel Defense Forces, he performed with the Southern Command Troupe.
-He formed a trio with two of his friends, Gadi Oron and Ya'akov Noy, called The Three Fat Men.
-With this trio Caspi came out with his first big hit, "Ani Met" (I am dying).
+For his mandatory service in the Israel Defense Forces, he performed with the Southern Command Band.
+He formed a trio with two of his friends, Gadi Oron and Ya'akov Noy, called The Three Fatsoes.
+With this trio Caspi came out with his first big hit, "Ani Met" (I'm dying).